srushtisatish/srushtisatish/README.md

    ---all basic and medium level problems day-6--example programs on strings and lists
- ---worked more problems on string slicing and list problems
+ ---worked more problems on string slicing and list problems day-7-- example programs on oop
+ -----worked more problems on oop